chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 Continue?
 [Y,n]: y
 ```

-You'll receive feedback that your token was successfully exchanged and that your ID is valid.
+You’ll receive feedback that your token was successfully exchanged and that your ID is valid.

 Next, find the ID for the group you just created.
 You can do that by listing your current groups.